Environmental Justice at NASA

 Supporting Citizen Science and Scientists through Projects Furthering Environmental Justice

-The ESDS Citizen Science for Earth Systems Program (CSESP) supports public involvement in numerous NASA-funded projects with a focus on environmental justice.
+NASA's Citizen Science for Earth Systems Program (CSESP) supports public involvement in numerous NASA-funded projects with a focus on environmental justice.

 The Lake Observations from Citizen Scientists and Satellites (LOCSS) CSESP project is a global effort to explore how water levels in lakes is changing.
 As part of this project, citizen scientists are extending the resolution and coverage of data on the level of lakes in Bangladesh that are important for drinking water, flood control, and food, especially in underserved communities.
 LOCSS data contributed to the Bangladesh government's exploration of ways to improve water security more equitably for residents along with the government's investment in a country-wide network of 50 gauges to monitor the impact of the Delta Plan 2100 using LOCSS-derived techniques.